terryso/LLM-trader-test/README_EN.md

 Leave the variables empty to run without Telegram.

+### Runtime Config & /config Commands

+When `TELEGRAM_ADMIN_USER_ID` is configured in `.env` (set to your Telegram user ID), you can adjust a small set of critical runtime settings **without restarting the bot** via the `/config` commands:

+- `/config list` – shows all whitelisted runtime config keys and their **effective values** (including any overrides).
+- `/config get KEY` – shows details for a specific key, including the current value and valid range or enum.
+- `/config set KEY VALUE` – sets an in-memory runtime override; only the admin user is allowed to use this and every successful change is audit-logged.

+The 4 supported keys (matching the whitelist in `config/runtime_overrides.py`) are:

+- `TRADING_BACKEND`
+  - Meaning: intended trading execution backend.
+  - Allowed values: `paper`, `hyperliquid`, `binance_futures`, `backpack_futures`.
+  - Notes: the execution engine is initialised on startup based on this value; **changing it at runtime does not hot-swap the backend in the current process**.
+It is mainly useful to inspect/prepare config for the next restart.
+- `MARKET_DATA_BACKEND`
+  - Meaning: market data source.
+  - Allowed values: `binance`, `backpack`.
+  - Notes: the market data client is initialised and cached on startup; changing this key at runtime mostly affects `get_effective_*` output, while the actual backend should be switched by restarting the bot.
+- `TRADEBOT_INTERVAL`
+  - Meaning: primary trading loop interval (e.g. `15m`, `1h`).
+  - Allowed values: `1m`, `3m`, `5m`, `15m`, `30m`, `1h`, `2h`, `4h`, `6h`, `8h`, `12h`, `1d`.
+  - Effect:
+    - After `/config set TRADEBOT_INTERVAL 1m`, the change takes effect **from the next iteration**.
+    - It influences:
+      - The main loop sleep / log message (`Waiting XXXs...`).
+      - The time step used when computing the Sortino ratio.
+      - The timeframe description and candle interval used when building the LLM prompt and indicators.
+- `TRADEBOT_LLM_TEMPERATURE`
+  - Meaning: LLM sampling temperature.
+  - Valid range: `0.0` – `2.0` (out-of-range values are rejected or ignored and the env/default is used instead).
+  - Effect:
+    - After `/config set TRADEBOT_LLM_TEMPERATURE 1.2`, the **very next LLM call** uses the new temperature.
+    - The value is included in the request payload and recorded in `data/ai_messages.csv` as `metadata.temperature` for later analysis.

+Permissions & safety notes:

+- Only the admin user (`TELEGRAM_ADMIN_USER_ID`) can successfully execute `/config set`; non-admins will see a permission error and the attempt is logged.
+- All runtime changes live inside the in-memory `RuntimeOverrides` container and **are never written back to `.env`**.
+After a process restart, overrides are discarded and the config falls back to `.env` / defaults.
+- Prefer testing `/config` in paper mode or with very small real positions first.
+Avoid extreme temperatures or very short intervals that could make the bot overly aggressive, and remember that both LLM calls and trading activity have real cost.

 ## Performance Metrics

 The console summary and dashboard track both realized and unrealized performance: